Parameter-Efficient Fine-Tuning for Pre-Trained Vision Models: A Survey and Benchmark: Methodology

 where $[\cdot, \cdot]$ is the concatenation along the token dimension.
-VPT-Deep advances VPT-Shallow by adding prompts to every Transformer layer's input space, updating only these prompts during fine-tuning while keeping pre-trained parameters frozen.
-The cost of VPT-Deep depends on the prompt length and token embedding dimension, and the experiments show that longer prompts yielding better performance.
-Similarly, DePT~\cite{gao2022visual} introduces learnable visual prompts into the vision Transformer, specifically for data-efficient test-time domain adaptation.
-Similarly, CVP~\cite{tsai2023convolutional} proposes a self-supervised convolutional prompt for robust visual perception.
-Additionally, LPT~\cite{dong2022lpt} optimizes shared prompts to extract general features for the long-tailed dataset.
-IDPT~\cite{zha2023instance} ventures into applying visual prompt tuning on pre-trained point cloud models.
-Moreover, some works focused on designing sub-networks to produce visual prompts.
-Pro-Tuning~\cite{nie2023pro} designs lightweight prompt blocks, comprising three lightweight convolutional layers, to generate task-specific discriminative prompts for each downstream input image.
-LION~\cite{wang2023lion} adds two implicit layers, positioned at the beginning and end of the PVMs, serving as visual prompts to enrich the visual input and representation.
-Lastly, ViPT~\cite{zhu2023visual} takes both RGB and auxiliary modal inputs, which are initially processed by the patch embed to generate corresponding RGB and prompt tokens.
+VPT-Deep extends the capabilities of VPT-Shallow by introducing prompts into the input space of each transformer layer.
+During fine-tuning, only these prompts are updated, while all pre-trained parameters remain frozen.
+The computational cost of VPT-Deep is determined by the length of the prompt and the embedding dimension of the token, with experimental results demonstrating that longer prompts generally lead to improved performance.
+Building upon VPT, a series of subsequent works have adapted this method to specific tasks.
+DePT~\cite{gao2022visual} incorporates learnable visual prompts into vision transformers for data-efficient adaptation to the test time domain, and CVP~\cite{tsai2023convolutional} introduces a self-supervised convolutional prompt to enhance robust visual perception.
+In~\cite{dong2022lpt}, LPT focuses on optimizing shared prompts to extract generalizable features for long-tailed datasets.
+Recently, IDPT~\cite{zha2023instance} explores the application of visual prompt tuning on pre-trained point cloud models.
+Beyond direct prompt integration, several schemes have proposed designing sub-networks to generate visual prompts dynamically.
+Pro-Tuning~\cite{nie2023pro} develops lightweight prompt blocks composed of three convolutional layers to produce task-specific discriminative prompts for individual downstream input images.
+In~\cite{wang2023lion}, LION introduces two implicit layers positioned at the beginning and end of the PVMs to serve as visual prompts, enriching both the input and the learned representations.
+On the other hand, ViPT~\cite{zhu2023visual} processes both RGB and auxiliary modality input through parallel patch embedding layers to generate corresponding RGB and prompt tokens.
+Despite the significant success of VPT, it still exhibits certain limitations.
+SA$^{2}$VP~\cite{pei2024sa2vp} shows standard prompt tuning methods to assume that all prompt tokens uniformly influence all image tokens, thereby lacking the capacity for fine-grained prompting.
+As such, SA$^{2}$ VP proposes the aligned and adapted visual prompt model, which introduces a two-dimensional prompt token map of equal (or scaled) size to the image token map.
+This design enables spatial alignment between the prompt map and the image token map, enhancing the model's ability to provide precise and spatially aware prompts.